ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 ### Clean the tacsatdata

 This section will focus on 'cleaning' the data in the tacsatfile.
 The information in the tacsat(vms) comes from an electronic system that uses GPS information to collect the data on board the vessel and uses a satellite link to send the data to the database.
-Despite the reliability of this system conditions at sea are not always the best.There are two main opportunities for errors to occur, when receiving or sending data from the GPS and to the database.
+Despite the reliability of this system conditions at sea are not always the best.
+There are two main opportunities for errors to occur, when receiving or sending data from the GPS and to the database.
 The code in this section will look to the most common errors and try to identify all of them.
 The code will not only delete the errors but also keep a record of what was deleted allowing you to keep track of how much data you have lost due to errors.

 #- Keep track of removed points